Blibbo/Studio/STS/Works/Funktion und Begriff.md

 ## Object

 An **object** is a part of the sentence that "makes sense by itself" because it has a [[Über Sinn und Bedeutung#reference|reference]] that's an actual thing.
+Not like a physical thing, but _some_ thing.
-Examples: "dog", "Michael Jackson", "My house".
+Examples: "dog", "Michael Jackson", "my house", "anger"

 ## Concept